Skip to content

 1. Install GnuPG via Homebrew or download it from GPG for OS X.

-2. Download the GpgFrontend-*******-macos-**.dmg file from GpgFrontend’s releases.
+2. Download the GpgFrontend-*******-macos-**.dmg file from GpgFrontend’s latest releases.

 3. Mount the DMG file and run GpgFrontend.